Welcome to The Liquid Audit.

 Staff request access

-Staff search for the venue and request access instead of being dropped into the hotel automatically.
+Staff join through the dedicated access path instead of being dropped into the venue automatically.

-- Search for the correct hotel and enter the employee ID if needed.
+- Search for the correct venue and use the right employee details.

 - Submit the access request for manager approval.